|

 used in postpartum depression where the mother weeps every time the

+child breastfeeds.
 Give Pulsatilla 200, 5 pills 4 times a day to

 help improve her emotional and mental state.
+I have written this

 article in order to make people aware of depression after delivery.